2020 Science & Engineering Fair

 - Location & Schedule

-Fair to be held in TTU's Hooper Eblen Center
+The fair is to be held in TTU's Hooper Eblen Center.

 7:30-8:45am: Exhibitor Check-In and Set-up